-Classical Studies offers two degrees, one with a concentration in Language, the other in Classical Civilizations.
+The Classical Studies major offers two concentrations of study, one in Language, the other in Classical Civilizations.
 The program also offers minors in Classical Studies and Classical Civilizations.

 Courses taken for the major cannot also be used to satisfy requirements for a minor.
-Students in either degree are encouraged to take a minor in related areas like history, Medieval Studies, Philosophy or Religious Studies.
+Students in either concentration are encouraged to take a minor in related areas like history, Medieval Studies, Philosophy or Religious Studies.